betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 **The ecosystem is NOT an afterthought**
 In Julia, the project description and dependencies are your starting point when [creating a new package](https://pkgdocs.julialang.org/v1/creating-packages/), via [toml files](https://pkgdocs.julialang.org/v1/toml-files/).
 Just inspect any [Julia package](https://juliapackages.com/) source code on GitHub and see their `Project.toml` files for a list of dependencies and version compatibility information.
 In addition, [unit testing](https://docs.julialang.org/en/v1/stdlib/Test/), interactive computing via the read–eval–print loop (REPL), a [standard library](https://juliafs.readthedocs.io/en/stable/stdlib/index.html) with mathematical and data abstractions, and a unified package manager with access to a rich ecosystem for scientific computing, [data science](https://www.juliafordatascience.com/), [visualization](https://juliapackages.com/c/graphics), and [AI](https://fluxml.ai/Flux.jl/stable/ecosystem/).

 So how is this different from Python's ecosystem?
-Just the other day GitHub Actions bumped its Python version to 3.11 on some of its runners, causing problems for many Pytho packages.
-As of March 2023, some 59.4% of the most popular Python packages do not indicate support for that version of Python yet on [PyPI](https://pyreadiness.org/3.11/)).
+Just the other day GitHub Actions bumped its Python version to 3.11 on some of its runners, causing problems for many Python packages.
+As of March 2023, 59.4% of the most popular Python packages do not indicate support for that version of Python yet on [PyPI](https://pyreadiness.org/3.11/)).
 Thus, the cost of this coordination is passed to the end user until package developers can react.
 That last word is key since Julia promotes a more "predictive" rather than "reactive" maintenance approach in which packages in Julia's [general registry](https://github.com/JuliaRegistries/General) must meet certain requirements.
 We don't live in a perfect world, thus the value of this coordination is not just on "not breaking the API" or "fixing bugs", but in enriching user-developer communications using an open-source process for package updates prior to deployment.

 This model of "batteries included" is not new for more targeted languages, such as R or MATLAB, but it's new for more general languages that put performance (Julia) and safety (Rust) at the forefront.
 I find myself writing more tests and verifying my ideas on the REPL when using Julia, rather than writing boilerplate code as in general-purpose language or dealing with mismatched package versions.